We remembered Lee Sharpe’s backheel v Barca & now we can’t stop watching it

 Ryan Giggs scored 17 and Andrei Kanchelskis 10, but while the former would go on to become a club legend and the latter kick on to top score for United the following season, a combination of injuries, the form of the aforementioned two team-mates and the later emergence of David Beckham meant the 93-94 campaign was as good as it got for Lee Sharpe.

 Well, kind of.
 Sharpe made 41 appearances that season, 33 of them starts, and scored 11 goals, including a brilliant volley at Everton, but mention his name to any United fan of that era and the first goal they’ll think of is almost certainly the one he scored against Barcelona in 1994-95.

-It wasn’t a vintage season – Fergie signed only David May and Graeme Tomlinson in the summer leading up to it, and United would ultimately finish trophyless – but a season with fewer highlights than usual just means this goal gets to stand out in the memory that bit more and we’re all for that.
+It wasn’t a vintage season – Fergie signed only David May and Graeme Tomlinson in the summer leading up to it, and United ultimately finished trophyless – but a season with fewer highlights than usual just means this goal gets to stand out in the memory that bit more and we’re all for that.